jaspervdj/hakyll/examples/hakyll/tutorial1.markdown

 import Text.Hakyll.Render (renderChain)
 import Text.Hakyll.Renderables (createPagePath)
 main = hakyll $ do
-    render "about.markdown"
+    render "about.rst"
     render "index.markdown"
-    render "products.markdown"
+    render "code.lhs"
     where render = renderChain ["templates/default.html"]
                  . createPagePath
 ~~~~~

-This will create the following files:
+As you can see, we can render a variety of formats.
+This will create the
+following files:

 ~~~~~
 _site/about.html
 _site/index.html
-_site/products.html
+_site/code.html
 ~~~~~

 ## CSS, images and other static files